 The Self-Protection Plan

-signage building self-protection plan
+building signage self-protection plan

 Each autonomous community in Spain may have additional regulations that complement the general framework, adapting to the particularities of each territory.